thanasismak999/Learn-n-Fix/README.md

-# Learn & Fix: Automated Mesh Analysis Tool
+# Learn & Fix: An Interactive Topology Feedback System for Blender

 Learn & Fix is a Blender add-on developed to assist 3D modelers in identifying, navigating, and understanding topological errors.
 It functions as both a diagnostic tool and an educational resource, utilizing the BMesh API to detect geometric irregularities while providing context-sensitive documentation on how to resolve them.